mariekyle/liminal-ebook-manager/README.md

 - [Plex](https://plex.tv) — the gold standard for self-hosted media management
 - [Book of the Month](https://www.bookofthemonth.com/) — for showing how book discovery can feel curated and personal
 - [Calibre](https://calibre-ebook.com/) — My constant companion since 2007.
 Calibre has followed me through trans-Atlantic moves, countless devices, format wars, and nearly two decades of evolving reading habits.
 It taught me that a personal library could be truly mine — organized exactly how I wanted, converted to any format I needed, backed up and portable forever.
 The fact that such powerful software exists for free, maintained with such dedication for so many years, is a gift to readers everywhere.
 Liminal exists because Calibre showed me what was possible.
-- [Swan Song (2021)](https://www.imdb.com/title/tt13207508/) — the interfaces and experiences enabled by technology in Ben Cleary's film are the embodiment of calm UX.
-It's one of my favorite movies and is a reminder that letting go to build something greater is the hardest and most necessary part of any process.
+- [Swan Song (2021)](https://www.imdb.com/title/tt13207508/) — the interfaces and experiences enabled by technology in Ben Cleary's film are the embodiment of calm UX..which is something for with the app.
+It's one of my favorite movies and a beautiful take on the idea that letting go to build something greater is the hardest and most necessary part of any process.

 **Built with:**
 - FastAPI, React, Tailwind CSS, SQLite